A trust is an agreement that one person makes to hold property, real or personal, for the benefit of another.

 A Spendthrift Trust will ensure that your loved one does not spend the lump sum of their inheritance all at once.
 The Trustee you appoint has the authority to make distributions to your spouse, child or grandchild.
 All of the assets of the trust are used for their benefit but your loved one cannot access the assets on their own.

-If you need to speak with an experienced Dallas trust lawyer please contact us online or call our office directly at 214.559.7202 to schedule a consultation.
+If you need to speak to an experienced trust lawyer please contact us online or call our Dallas office directly at 214.559.7202.
+We help clients throughout the Dallas area with all of their legal needs and look forward to helping you.